gadkins89/Internet-Speed-Tester/README.md

 # Internet-Speed-Tester
 Internet Speed Tester

 This is an internet speed tester utilizing speedtest cli.
-This program is written in python using the tkinter framework.
+This program is written in Python using Tkinter.